Ibrahim al-Jaafari Fast Facts

 May 2006 - Is replaced as prime minister by Nuri al-Maliki.

-2008 - Is expelled from the Dawa Party after forming a new political movement, the National Reform Movement.
+June 2008 - Is expelled from the Dawa Party after forming a new political party, the National Reform Movement.

 August 2009 - Shiite political leaders announce the formation of the Iraqi National Alliance.
 Al-Jaafari is a member of the coalition.